a-fink/react-flags-project/README.md

 - Add search functionality to the single country view
 - Add loading placeholder for border countries in single country view
 - Store last search parameters used on main page so when back button is clicked the same results display
-- Store light mode / dark mode choice so it will be preserved upon refresh / redirect
 - Test page accessibility and add additional features for a more accessible design
 - Add additional styling to indicate that search results on the home page are clickable on mobile
 - Explore additional styling libraries such as Bootstrap, Sass, or Tailwind